-Sound Therapy helps the brain to organise billions of sensory stimuli every second so we can make sense of the world.
+Sound Therapy helps the brain to organize billions of sensory stimuli every second so we can make sense of the world.

-The question is, how can you help your child to normalise the way they deal with sensory input so they can interact more effectively with the world?
+The question is, how can you help your child to normalize the way they deal with sensory input so they can interact more effectively with the world?